Keeper of the Flame (film): Script and casting

-The script was based on an unpublished book by I. A. R. Wylie.
-RKO Pictures bought the book in outline form in April 1941 but encountered casting difficulties and sold the rights to MGM in December 1941 for $50,000.
-A day or two after they had obtained the rights, MGM Vice-President Eddie Mannix realized the source material was political in nature and tried to abandon the project.
+The script was based on an unpublished novel by I. A. R. Wylie.
+RKO Pictures bought the novel in outline form in April 1941, but encountered casting difficulties and sold the rights to MGM in December 1941 for $50,000.
+A day or two after they had obtained the rights, MGM Vice-president Eddie Mannix realized the source material was political in nature and tried to abandon the project.
 However, following the attack on Pearl Harbor, Mannix relented and the production went forward.
-Once the film went into production at MGM, the book was published by Random House in April 1942.
+Once the film went into production at MGM, in April 1942 the novel was published by Random House.

 MGM studio head Louis B. Mayer assigned the script to Donald Ogden Stewart—one of his favorite screenwriters.
-Mayer's choice seemed unusual, because up to that time Stewart had written only light romantic comedies featuring wealthy East Coast socialites, but Mayer felt Stewart's strongly leftist political leanings would enable him to chalk out a better screenplay.
+Because up to that time, Stewart had written only light romantic comedies featuring wealthy East Coast socialites, Mayer's choice seemed unusual, but Mayer felt Stewart's strongly leftist political leanings would enable him to write a better screenplay than his other screenwriters.